By Shelley Harrison

 Vegans may be surrounded by speciesism in the real world…

 Unless vegans retire from society altogether to embrace a hermit-like existence, they are, at least for now, likely to be bombarded on a daily and hourly basis with pro-violence propaganda.
-From television advertisements to billboards, radio jingles to social media news feeds, material promoting the speciesist way of life—death—floods virtually every nook and cranny of modern society.
-Even in the workplace or in a school, university, or religious setting, vegans are almost universally expected to endure—passively, mutely, and smilingly—the presence of people eating corpses, wearing dead-body parts, and having sex with animals or paying others to do so.
+From television advertisements to billboards, radio jingles to social media news feeds, material promoting animal abuse and exploitation floods virtually every nook and cranny of modern society.
+Even in the workplace or in a school, university, or religious setting, vegans are generally surrounded by people eating corpses, wearing dead-body parts, and otherwise engaging in activities rooted in violence against other animals.

 But that doesn’t require tolerating speciesism in fiction….